0xAdiyat/CoinPulse-UI-Kit/README.md

 https://github.com/0xAdiyat/CoinPulse-UI-Kit/assets/67780459/1f4d70aa-dc3f-4cb4-a223-ccb10121d753

-## Disclaimer 🚧
+> [!NOTE]

-The project was created to enhance my UI design skills.
-Please feel free to `star the repository` if you want to show your support and receive notifications about major updates in its development.
+> The project was created to enhance my UI design skills.
+Please feel free to `star the repository` if you want to show your support and receive notifications about major updates > in its development.
 Additionally, contributions are welcome.
-Since I completed it in a hurry, some aspects are yet to be finished, including state management, which I plan to add when I have some free time.
+Since I completed it in a hurry, some aspects are yet to be finished, including state management, which I plan to > > add when I have some free time.

 ## Screenshots